 It happens once every decade and the process is excruciating — two and one-half years of work by more than 100 people and submission of a 504-page report with 2,000 supporting documents.
 But there’s a happy ending to the university’s accreditation review: “We passed with flying colors,” says Katie Busby, director of institutional assessment.

-A site visit to the uptown campus last spring by a 10-person team culminated the accreditation “reaffirmation,” as it’s officially called by the Southern Association of Colleges and Schools, but only recently did Tulane receive the official word.
+A site visit to the uptown campus last spring by a 10-person team culminated the accreditation “reaffirmation,” as it’s officially called by the Southern Association of Colleges and Schools Commission on Colleges, but only recently did Tulane receive the official word.

 The review committees made no recommendations, and no news, it seems, is good news.
 Busby explains that a recommendation “means the committee found your response lacking and the institution should make improvements to bring practices into compliance with the standards.”
 Receiving no recommendations is pretty rare, she says.
 “It really is something for all of us to be proud of.”

 The compliance certification committee reviews prepared responses to 88 standards, ranging from operations and governance to finance and academic programs.
 A second body, the Quality Enhancement Plan committee, developed a new project based on feedback from the university community.